flamewave/jquery-ui-expandable/readme.txt

           Example: { 'item_1_id' : true, 'item_2_id': false } -or- { 0: true, 1: false }

 titleSelector: '> h3' or for tables '> tbody > tr:even'
     The jQuery selector of the elements that contain the title for each expandable item.
 The element immediatly following (next sibling) each of the title elements is used as the content for each item.

-icon: { collapsed: 'ui-icon-triangle-1-e', collapsedTitle: null, expanded: 'ui-icon-triangle-1-s', expandedTitle: null }
+icon: {collapsed: 'ui-icon-triangle-1-e', collapsedTitle: null, expanded: 'ui-icon-triangle-1-s', expandedTitle: null}
     Holds the icons that are inserted before the title text of each item.
 If null, no icons are used.
         - collapsed      - The icon used when an item is in it's collapsed state.
         - collapsedTitle - The icon title text (tool tip) when an item is in it's collapsed state.
 When null, the default globalization value is used.
         - expanded       - The icon used when an item is in it's expanded state.
         - expandedTitle  - The icon title text (tool tip) when an item is in it's expanded state.
 When null, the default globalization value is used.

 showFx: { effect: 'show', options: {}, duration: 'normal', callback: null }
     Animation options for expanding/showing expandable items.